praveek/launch.en/help/launch-reference/managing-resources/rules.md

    Available action types depend on the extension you've selected.
 Action settings will differ based on the action type.

    (Advanced) Wait to run next action: This option is available when rule component sequencing is enabled on your property.
 When checked, Launch will not call the next action until this one is completed.
-When unchecked, the next action will begin to execute immediately.
+When unchecked, the next action begins to execute immediately.
 The default is **[!UICONTROL Checked]**.

    (Advanced) Timeout: This option is available when rule component sequencing is enabled on your property.
 It defines the maximum amount of time allowed for the action to complete.
 If the timeout is reached, the action fails and any subsequent actions for this rule will be removed from the processing queue.
 The default is 2000ms.